dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 <center><img src="/images/sherman-copy-di-2.png"></center>

-This Declaration manuscript (in black ink overlay) demonstrates multiple characteristics unique to individual handwriting that are indicative of both documents being written by the same writer.
+This Declaration manuscript (in black ink overlay) demonstrated multiple characteristics unique to individual handwriting that are indicative of both documents being written by the same writer.
-Most significant are the components of writing unique to the individual that are the result of muscle memory: first, the *negative space* between words in the following excerpts:
+Most significant were the unique components of writing that are the result of muscle memory: first, the *negative space* between words in the following excerpts:

 <center><img src="/images/sherman-copy-di-3.png"></center>

-Second, the distinct upward direction in which the writer's handwriting led, or *baseline alignment*, in the following excerpts:
+Second, the distinct upward direction in which the writer's hand led, or *baseline alignment*, in the following excerpts:

 <center><img src="/images/sherman-copy-di-4.png"></center>

-As the writer of the inscription (verso) was also not immediately evident, an additional handwriting analysis was conducted using the methods described in the identification of the transcription writer.
+As the writer of the inscription (verso) was not immediately evident, an additional handwriting analysis was conducted using the methods described in the identification of the transcription writer.
 Multiple handwriting features, including baseline alignment, negative space, and character formation matched features identified in the transcription.
 This allowed our research team to  conclude that writer of the inscription was also John Adams.

 Examination of the penmanship showed that the characters were written in Eighteenth Century British-American handwriting.
-The style of handwritten lettering used throughout the manuscript was that of Snell Roundhand, developed by Charles Snell, an English writing master who wrote *The Penman's Treasury Open'd* in 1694.
-This detail could be considered noteworthy, as compared to Spencerian Script, a handwriting style that was implemented and used in the United States from approximately 1850 to 1925, and the Palmer Method of penmanship instruction developed and promoted by Austin Palmer in the late nineteenth and early twentiethth centuries.
+The style of handwritten lettering used throughout the manuscript was Snell Roundhand, developed by Charles Snell, an English writing master who wrote *The Penman's Treasury Open'd* in 1694.
+This detail should be considered noteworthy when compared to more contemporary handwriting styles such as Spencerian Script, which was implemented in the United States from approximately 1850 to 1925, and the Palmer Method of penmanship developed by Austin Palmer in the late nineteenth and early twentiethth centuries.
 Historical evidence demonstrates how the Snell Roundhand is period-correct, which was replaced by Spencerian Script around 1850 after the publication of *Spencer and Rice's System of Business and Ladies' Penmanship* in 1848.<a href="#footnotes">(12)</a> This manuscript's handwriting style supported a pre-1850 creation through the writer's demonstrated fluency in Snell Roundhand penmanship.<a href="#footnotes">(13)</a>

-The handwriting analysis referenced earlier noted that this draft was not created by Roger Sherman.
+The handwriting analysis referenced earlier noted this draft was not created by Roger Sherman.
-Rather, this manuscript appears to have been made for other Committee members by John Adams for review.
+Rather, this manuscript was seemingly made for Sherman and other Committee members for review.
 Historically, we know that Sherman and other Committee of Five members participated in various Congressional committees simultaneously, and that Sherman's involvement with the Declaration did not appear in the record until a preliminary draft was completed.
-We also know that Sherman and Adams were the only members of the Committee of Five to also have been selected for the Board of War and Ordinances on June 12, 1776; Sherman's involvement on the Committee of War could have precluded him from a more active involvement in the Declaration's initial committee deliberations, thus necessitating the creation of this manuscript. <a href="#footnotes">(14)</a> The inscription on the verso, "A beginning perhaps - Original with Jefferson..." appears to support the timeframe in which this would have happened, as well as the early draft state of the text.
+Sherman and Adams were the only members of the Committee of Five that were also selected for the Board of War and Ordinances on June 12, 1776; Sherman's involvement on the Committee of War could have precluded him from more active involvement in the Declaration's initial committee deliberations, thus necessitating the creation of this manuscript. <a href="#footnotes">(14)</a> The inscription (verso), "A beginning perhaps - Original with Jefferson..." appeared to support the timeframe in which this would have happened, as well as the early draft state of the text.

 Sherman's initials on the upper right corner (verso) indicate that he received, reviewed, approved this draft,